BFI Film Academy 2021 - Applications Now Closed

 We are searching for 20 talented, enthusiastic and hard-working 16-19 years olds from the South Yorkshire region, to take part in this year’s prestigious BFI Film Academy at Showroom Cinema, Sheffield.
 We are particularly welcoming applications from those groups currently under-represented in the film industry.

-The course will run from Wednesday 4th November until Saturday 5th February, giving you the opportunity to develop professional skills, work with industry professionals and take your first step into the film industry.
+The course will run from Wednesday 3rd November until Saturday 5th February, giving you the opportunity to develop professional skills, work with industry professionals and take your first step into the film industry.
 The course will run every Saturday with a break over the Christmas period.
+We have some amazing speakers lined up for you this year, including Producer Cat Marshall (Everybody's Talking About Jamie, Warp Films) and Rachel Robey (Calibre, London to Brighton).

 The course is traditionally delivered at Showroom Cinema, but due to the ongoing COVID-19 parts of the course will be delivered in-person and online - please see below for more information.
 Government COVID-19 guidelines will be adhered to and we will continually assess the safest and most appropriate way of conducting the course.
 We will provide updates throughout the application process and should Government COVID-19 guidelines change we will be able to switch to a fully online delivery approach.